Birmingham Clean Air Zone Explained: Charges, Location and Exemptions

 Birmingham Clean Air Zone daily charges, how to pay, plus exemptions for workers and local residents.

-The Birmingham Clean Air Zone strives to create a cleaner, healthier, less polluted city.
-In summary, you pay a charge to enter parts of the city if your vehicle has very high carbon emissions to help lessen the impact motorists have on the environment.
+The Birmingham Clean Air Zone Launched on 1st June 2021 to help create a cleaner, healthier, less polluted city.
+You pay a charge to enter parts of the city if your vehicle has high carbon emissions to help lessen the impact motorists have on the environment.
 Clean air zones have been set up to encourage people to leave high polluting vehicles at home, purchase cleaner alternatives or go on public transport.

 Birmingham Clean Air Zone charges